AmiraBasyouni/react-diagram-schema/CONTRIBUTING.md

    ```

    Note
-   🗒 replace `fix-bug-header` with a branch name related to the fix or feature you'd like to implement.
+   :memo: replace `fix-bug-header` with a branch name related to the fix or feature you'd like to implement.

 2. **Write commits in [Conventional Commits](https://www.conventionalcommits.org/) style**:
    Use a prefix like `fix`, `feat`, `chore`, or `docs`, followed by the scope (e.g. `extractMetadata`, `readme`) and add a brief description.